Ebube50/alx-higher_level_programming/README.md

-# 0x00.
-Python - Hello, World
+# alx-higher_level_programming

-This repo is for Alx Project on Phyton language.
+This repo is for Alx alx-higher_level_programming Project.

 ## Technologies
 * Editor used: `vim`